oneparchy/ez-letsencrypt/README.md

 ### `-p`, `--pubkey`: show certificate pubkey for given hostname

 - **OPTIONAL**: Using the provided hostname to define a domain, an OpenSSL s_client call is issued to port 443 of the domain and if successful will return `pubkey` information for the certificate being used by that domain

+### `-q`, `--quiet`: Run non-interactively & suppress all certbot output except errors

+- **OPTIONAL**: By default certbot runs in a mode unsuitable for headless execution.
+Use quiet mode for automation & extended scripting.

 ### `-d`, `--dryrun`: test "renew" or "certonly" without saving any certificates to disk